-Admissions, December 13, 2016Tuck's Student Ambassador Team collaborates with the Admissions Office to share their Tuck experience with prospective students.
-The team is structured by geographical region, with an SAT Captain leading each.
-In the following months, we'll introduce you to them.
-Today, meet Vrashank Jain, T'18 and India Co-Captain.
-Continue Reading
+Admissions, December 05, 2017Tuck Student Ambassadors collaborate with the Admissions Office to share their Tuck experience with prospective students.
+Part of this group is structured to represent eight geographical regions, with a Regional Captain leading each.
+In the coming months, we'll introduce you these student leaders!
+Today, meet Enrique Curiel, T'18 and Continue Reading

 Email us to suggest blog topics or ask a question.